dickxpe/p5-studio/README.md

 | `P5Studio.oscLocalPort` | number | `57121` | OSC local port (port to listen for incoming OSC messages). |

 ## OSC (Open Sound Control)
-LIVE P5 Launcher supports sending and receiving OSC (Open Sound Control) messages between your p5.js sketch and other OSC-compatible software or devices.
+P5 Studio supports sending and receiving OSC (Open Sound Control) messages between your p5.js sketch and other OSC-compatible software or devices.

 ### Features
 - **Send OSC messages** from your sketch to any remote OSC address/port.